yasirkula/UnityInspectPlus/.github/README.md

   - right clicking an *Object* variable in the Inspector
   - right clicking a component in the Inspector
   - selecting **Window/Inspect+/New Window** menu item
+  - calling the `InspectPlusNamespace.InspectPlusWindow.Inspect` functions from your editor scripts

 ![screenshot](Images/InspectPlusWindow.png)